 Movement through Grace

 Life is not about waiting for the storms to pass…

 It’s about learning how to dance in the rain.

 – Vivian Greene

-Besides loving to teach people about their bodies and functional movement, I enjoy hiking and many other outdoor sports, being with my family, traveling(which has included fruitful trips to India), reading (especially historical fiction and history), writing and being grateful for the life I have.
+Besides loving to teach people about their bodies and functional movement, I enjoy hiking and many other outdoor sports, being with my family, and traveling; which has included fruitful trips to India.
+Reading historical fiction and history and writing have always been a wonderful pastime.